slatedocs/slate/source/index.html.md

 Work in progress ████████░░ 85%
 </aside>

-Welcome to building your own Venmo with Stellar.
-This guide will show you how to create a product "similar" to Venmo using Stellar.
+Stellar is a distributed ledger technology which allows anyone to build low-cost and fast financial services.
+This tutorial will walk you through some of its features and show you how to create a Venmo clone on top of Stellar.

 In Stellar, an entity like Venmo is called an `anchor`.
 When you are building an anchor, there are two suggested ways to build and maintain customer accounts: